betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 However, high-definition (HD) video can be essential in other circumstances, particularly those where the people involved are meeting for the first time.

-In the COVID-19 pandemic situation, with so many peoeple being forced to work from home, the increase in network load has caused some vendors to temporarily disable support for high-definition video.
+In the COVID-19 pandemic situation, with so many people being forced to work from home, the increase in network load has caused some vendors to temporarily disable support for high-definition video.